jrobi133/John-Robinson-Template-Engine-Employee-Summary/README.md

 # Team Builder Generator

 ## Description:

 This app helps you create a engineering team with some simple prompts.
+To watch a walkthrough video of this application click this link : https://drive.google.com/file/d/1puWUErlrlp8EsfbdPQ9C44pD4S4bFSln/view

 ## Table of Contents: